GO Transit rail services

 GO Transit started on May 23, 1967, running single-deck trains powered by diesel locomotives in push-pull configuration on a single rail line along Lake Ontario's shoreline.
-When GO trains began operation, they ran on tracks mostly owned the two major freight railways of Canada: Canadian National (CN) and Canadian Pacific (CP).
+When GO trains began operation, they ran on tracks mostly owned by the two major freight railways of Canada: Canadian National and Canadian Pacific.
 Over time, GO Transit (and subsequently Metrolinx) have acquired tracks, ensuring GO Transit has control over track maintenance and expansion.
 Metrolinx currently owns 80% of the GO's rail corridors.

 All GO Transit fares are calculated by the fare zones that the origin and destination of the trip are in, as well as by passenger category (adult, student, senior or child).
 GO train fares are not differentiated based whether or not buses are used for part of the trip.
+The GO Transit rail fleet consists of 90 MPI MP40 locomotives and 979 Bombardier BiLevel Coaches.

 Lines and stations

 History

 GO Transit rail service began on May 23, 1967, on a single rail line along Lake Ontario's shoreline.
 GO Train service ran throughout the day from Oakville to Pickering with limited rush hour train service to Hamilton.
 This line, now divided as the Lakeshore East and Lakeshore West lines is the keystone corridor of GO Transit, and continued to be its only rail line for its first seven years of operation.
 GO's other five lines were opened between 1974 and 1982, significantly expanding the rail network from 86 to 332 kilometres long, and from 16 to 43 stations.